jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ##### More Detailed

 <<

-Overloading can only be part of procedures if you either cannot overload an object or you call a procedure to return an object…
+Overloading can only be part of procedures if you either cannot overload an object or you call a procedure to return an object...
 \>>

-Identifiers

-Objects

-Objects, Types and Interfaces

-Destruction

-‘Normal’ Variables

-`	`Static

-`	`Object Operators

-Conversion

-Creation

-Pointer

-\*  	Dereference

-&  	Address-of

-.\* 	Apply pointer to type member (objects)

-–>\*	Dereference pointer to type member

-Size of object

-Type name

-Assigment: =

-Blocks…

-`	`Lifetime

-Procedures

-`	`Procedures

-`	`Procedure Reference

-`		`Pointing

-`		`Calling

-Operation Flow

-Normal order

-Selection

-Iteration

-Call and Return

-Parameters

-In, Out, Thru

-Optional

-Variable Amount

-Return Type

-Operators

-Operators *are* procedures.
+- Identifiers

+- Objects

+    - Objects, Types and Interfaces

+    - Destruction
+    - ‘Normal’ Variables

+    - Static

+    - Object Operators
+        - Conversion
+        - Creation
+        - Pointer
+            - \* Dereference
+            - &  Address-of
+            - .\* Apply pointer to type member (objects)
+            - –>\*    Dereference pointer to type member
+        - Size of object
+        - Type name
+        - Assigment: =

+    - Blocks...

+    - Lifetime

+- Procedures
+    - Procedures
+    - Procedure Reference
+        - Pointing
+        - Calling
+- Operation Flow
+    - Normal order
+    - Selection
+    - Iteration
+    - Call and Return
+- Parameters
+    - In, Out, Thru
+    - Optional
+    - Variable Amount
+    - Return Type
+- Operators
+    - Operators *are* procedures.
 They are assigned a special notation.

-Evaluation order, parenthesis, Precedence

-Conversion operators

-`	`Object Extension

-Include

-Exclude

-Override

-Merge

-Pre-extend

-Post-extend

-Overload

-Properties and Events

-Ambiguity

-Overloading

-`	`Being able to reference things with the same name

-The thing being referenced dependent of the referers place...

-Hiding names:

-\- one name takes precedence over another.

-\- Accessing a hidden name.

-`	`Real ambiguity

-Recursion and Circularity

-Delegating

-Notations

-Access  << does constant have a place here.
-Private read, public write… >>

-`	`Public, Private

-`	`For different Aspects:

-Object

-Type

-Interface

-Creation

-Genericity change

-`		`For different Parties:

-`		`Me

-Parent

-Children

-N levels up

-N levels down

-Interface parent

-Interface children

-N interface levels up

-N interface levels down

-Up until globality

-N globalities up

-Certain types

-Certain objects

-Certain globality types

-Certain globality objects

-`	`Globalities

-Delocating members

-(‘friend’ sorta transfers things out of a type to the nearest globality.
+    - Evaluation order, parenthesis, Precedence
+    - Conversion operators
+- Object Extension
+    - Include
+    - Exclude
+    - Override
+    - Merge
+    - Pre-extend
+    - Post-extend
+    - Overload
+- Properties and Events

+- Ambiguity
+    - Overloading
+        - Being able to reference things with the same name
+        - The thing being referenced dependent of the referers place...
+    - Hiding names:
+        - one name takes precedence over another.
+        - Accessing a hidden name.
+    - Real ambiguity

+- Recursion and Circularity
+- Delegating
+- Notations

+- Access  << does constant have a place here.
+Private read, public write... >>
+    - Public, Private
+    - For different Aspects:
+        - Object
+        - Type
+        - Interface
+        - Creation
+        - Genericity change
+    - For different Parties:
+        - Me
+            - Parent
+            - Children
+            - N levels up
+            - N levels down
+            - Interface parent
+            - Interface children
+            - N interface levels up
+            - N interface levels down
+            - Up until globality
+            - N globalities up
+            - Certain types
+            - Certain objects
+            - Certain globality types
+            - Certain globality objects
+    - Globalities
+        - Delocating members
+            - (‘friend’ sorta transfers things out of a type to the nearest globality.
 Is all that required?
 Does Symbol not  have better substitutes for this?)

-`	`Access Operators
+    - Access Operators

-`		`Special operators.
+          - Special operators.
 Are they operators?
-If they are then they should be

-able to be overloaded.
-Maybe that’s
+If they are then they should be able to be overloaded.
+Maybe that’s handy too.

-handy too.

-`		`Access globality
+        - Access globality

-`		`Access object
+        - Access object

-`		`Access interface
+        - Access interface

-`		`Access type
+        - Access type

-`		`System procedure arguments
+        - System procedure arguments

-`		`Genetivity
+        - Genetivity

-Generic and Explicit
+- Generic and Explicit

-Recursion and Circularity
+- Recursion and Circularity

-Constant and Variable
+- Constant and Variable

-Assignment
+- Assignment

-Object
+    - Object

-`		`Reference
+    - Reference

-Creation
+        - Creation

-Conversion
+        - Conversion

-`	`Type

-`	`Interface

-`	`State

-`			`Copy

-`	`Literal
+    - Type
+    - Interface
+    - State
+        - Copy
+    - Literal

-Generic code
+- Generic code

-Templates
+    - Templates

-Generic code:
+    - Generic code:

-`	`Code automatically generated real time as interface of a generating component is used.
+        - Code automatically generated real time as interface of a generating component is used.

-Standard Variable Types and Operators are covered in ‘Math’
+- Standard Variable Types and Operators are covered in ‘Math’

 ##### Brainstorm

-Dubious:
+- Dubious:

-pointer to any member of a type (ClassName::\*).
+    - pointer to any member of a type (ClassName::\*).
 Genericity like that.

-(Grouping Symbol?)
+    - (Grouping Symbol?)

-Afleidbare concepts:
+- Afleidbare concepts:

-`	`Variables types:
+    - Variables types:

-`		`Pointers

-`		`Structure

-`	`Namespaces

-`	`Module

-`	`Strings
+        - Pointers
+        - Structure

+    - Namespaces
+    - Module
+    - Strings
-`	`Declarations on first use (in the middle of a statement)
+    - Declarations on first use (in the middle of a statement)

-`	`Friend access modifier
+    - Friend access modifier

-`		`Heeft in C++ een aantal functies:
+        - Heeft in C++ een aantal functies:

-`			`…
+            - ...

-`		`Deze hebben allemaal een vervanging in Symbol:
+        - Deze hebben allemaal een vervanging in Symbol:

 #### Summaries of Other Languages